Info & FAQ

 Travelling to Kuusamo

-You can travel to Kuusamo by air, car, train and bus or a combination of these.
-The fastest way is to fly.
+You can reach Kuusamo by plane, car, train, bus, or a combination of these.
+The fastest way is by flying.

 Accommodation